susanBuck/notes/07_Version_Control/02_Intro_to_VC.md

-This isn't just about Version Control / Git; it's about optimizing your web development workflow and how to tie together the following pieces:
+This isn't just about Version Control/Git; it's about optimizing your web development workflow and how to tie together the following pieces:

 + Your local development environment
 + Your version control repository